Form 10-K Definition

 - Because of the requirement and the filing criteria, Form 10-K tend to be very long and complicated in nature but investors need to understand that this is the most comprehensive public document which is available in the public domain

-- Public information also has disadvantage and the threat of takeover from the public shareholder as the company disclose the public shareholding of every director also the compensation of the senior executive director is also disclosed
+- Public information also has a disadvantage and the threat of takeover from the public shareholder as the company disclose the public shareholding of every director also the compensation of the senior executive director is also disclosed

 - The form 10-K needs to be filled on a quarterly basis and has their own compliance and cost to be filled and the form is usually unaudited, so it does not prove to be a good source of investment decision

-This has been a Guide to Form 10-K and its definition.
+This has been a Guide to Form 10-K Edgar Filing and its definition.
 Here we the top 5 company information to look for in Form 10-K (business, risk, financials, audit opinion, MD&A) along with examples, benefits, and disadvantages.
 You may learn more about Investment banking from the following articles –